Posey's key pinch hit helps Giants beat Indians

 Span and Crawford had two hits apiece for the Giants, who won for just the 12th time in 36 day games this season.

-NOTES: The Giants lead the all-time series against the Indians 10-5. ...
+NOTES: 3B Pablo Sandoval, released by the Boston Red Sox, agreed to a minor-league deal with the Giants, MLB.com reported.
+The former World Series hero for the Giants is expected to play at Triple-A Sacramento. ...
+Indians manager Terry Francona was not optimistic about the injury suffered by LHP Boone Logan (strained lat) in the eighth inning.
+The pitcher will be examined Thursday. ...
+The Giants lead the series against the Indians 10-5. ...
 Both teams had nine hits in the game. ...
-Indians manager Terry Francona announced before the game that RHP Corey Kluber (sore neck) would be scratched from his scheduled start Friday against Toronto as a precautionary measure.
+Francona announced before the game that RHP Corey Kluber (sore neck) will be scratched from his scheduled start Friday against Toronto as a precautionary measure.
 Kluber, who suffered the injury in his last start against Oakland, has been tentatively rescheduled for Sunday against the Blue Jays. ...
-Francona said that RHP Trevor Bauer would start Friday's game in Kluber's place, and RHP Danny Salazar (sore right shoulder) will return from the disabled list to start Saturday.
+Francona said RHP Trevor Bauer will start Friday's game in Kluber's place and RHP Danny Salazar (sore right shoulder) will return from the disabled list to start Saturday.